ionic-team/ionic-site/docs/v2/nightly/api/components/nav/NavController/index.md

 </h3>

-First view in this nav controller's stack.
-This would not return an view which is about to be destroyed.
+First page in this nav controller's stack.
+This would not return a page which is about to be destroyed.